morningspace/kubemacro/docs/getting-started.md

 To make comparison using the shasum value can also gaurantee that the macro you are using is exactly the identical copy published via KubeMacro Hub.

-Now that you have learned how to install KubeMacro, install and upgrade macros, it is recommended to open [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/), look around for those macros that you are interested in, then pick up one or two macros to install and use.
+Now that you have learned how to install KubeMacro, install and upgrade macros, it is recommended to go to [KubeMacro Hub](https://morningspace.github.io/kubemacro-hub/), look around for those macros that you are interested in, then pick up one or two macros to install and use.
 Enjoy yourself!